larowlan/tl/Readme.md

 ## Usage

-Assuming you have two redmine tickets number 3546 and 4791.
+Assuming you have two tickets number 3546 and 4791.
 ```bash
 # start work on 3546
 tl start 3546